Marbury v. Madison: The Enduring Legacy of Judicial Review.

 The Birth of Judicial Review

-Marshall declared that the Judiciary Act of 1789, by granting the Supreme Court original jurisdiction to issue writs of mandamus in this type of case, was in conflict with Article III of the Constitution.
+Marshall ruled that the Judiciary Act of 1789 violated Article III of the Constitution because it gave the Supreme Court original jurisdiction to issue writs of mandamus in these kinds of cases.

 This led to Marshall's monumental conclusion: When an act of Congress conflicts with the Constitution, it is the duty of the judicial branch to declare that act unconstitutional.